dnguyenv/kafka/README.md

 ### Test it:

-Open a new terminal (1) window and run this to create a topic and a stream from the termal to the cluster.
+Open a new terminal (1) window and run these commands to create a topic and a stream from the termal to the cluster.

+Connect Docker from your local with the deamon running inside the `kafkatest` machine:

 ```bash
 $ eval "$(docker-machine env kafkatest)"